Vintage

 lacks many of the creature comforts of a modern home.
 Further,

-maintenance and restoration of an older home is expensive!
+maintenance and restoration of an older home is expensive.
 For

 most buyers, a newer home may simply be more desirable.
 So

-why should you buy one?
+why should you buy an old one?

 First off, many

-many buyers prefer the distinct character and storied history
+home for less that a comparable "tract" home.
+Many buyers prefer the distinct character and storied history

-homes.
-Third, there is a great sense of satisfaction in owning
+Everything was made to last longer.
+There is a great sense of satisfaction in owning

 a home that has been carefully preserved and passed down